GamesRedone/ZISS/InstallationGuide.md

 <br>2. **Use a fresh install**

 >[All mods will be installed completely separate from your Steam installation of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/31720), so a fresh install is required to ensure ZISS runs smoothly.
-This is especially true if you have ever modded Skyrim in the past and have used [ENB](http://enbdev.com/download.html) or [SKSE](https://skse.silverlock.org/) before.
+This is especially true if you have ever modded Skyrim in the past and have used [ENB](http://enbdev.com/download.html) or [SKSE](https://skse.silverlock.org/) before.<br><br>
+>To fully uninstall Skyrim, uninstall through Steam and delete the Skyrim Special Edition folder that Steam was using.<br>As well as the Skyrim Special Edition folder inside `\Documents\My Games`.<br><br>

+✋ You can install the game in any location ***EXCEPT*** Program files.
+> If you have multiple drives you can simply install it on to the secondary drive.
+If you do not have a secondary drive you can [follow this guide](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide#step-1-download-the-tool) to install it in a seperate location on your `C:\` drive.<br><br>Do ***NOT*** use an external hard drive.

 :no_entry: ***DO NOT* "Verify Integrity of Game Files" through Steam.**
-> *If you ever have, or are unsure if you ever have, you should remove all game files and reinstall the game.*
+> *If you ever have, or are unsure if you ever have, you should remove fully remove all game files (see step 2), and reinstall the game.*

 <br>3. **Launch the game and check that all Creation Club content has been downloaded**
+> The game should prompt you to download all Creation Club content included with Aniversary Edition.
+If for whatever reason you are missing some of the content, or you just want to make sure you have all the content, follow the 3 steps below.

     1. Launch the game and select `"Creations"` from the `Main Menu`.
     2. Access the `Options`, and select `"Download all owned Creation Club Creations"`.
     3. The Creation Club content you are missing will now download, this may take some time if you are missing a lot of the content.

+:no_entry: ***DO NOT* tab out during the download**
+> *Some files may be skipped, or the download may get stuck.
+If it gets stuck, close the window and follow the 3 steps above.*

+🔍 **Check your `Skryrim Special Edition\Data` folder to ensure you have the correct version of these files :**<br><br>
+**`ccBGSSSE037-curios.esl` and `ccBGSSSE037-curios.bsa`**
+> The version you need must be spelled with a ***LOWER CASE*** `c` (e.g. `ccBGSSSE037-curios.esl` ***NOT*** `ccBGSSSE037-Curios.esl`)<br>
+> If you have the wrong version, delete these two files, `"Creations"` from the `Main Menu`, search for `Rare Curios` and download.

 <br>4. **Stop Steam from automatically updating**